 If you love trying new recipes and cooking, then go for it.
 For most people though, repeating a few meals massively increases your chances of success.

 Grab our free 100 Ketogenic Diet Food List PDF to stick on your fridge for when temptation strikes.

-If you want want to learn more about starting a Ketogenic Diet, check out our book Ketogenic Diet START HERE!
+If you want to learn more about starting a Ketogenic Diet, check out our book Ketogenic Diet START HERE!
 Step-By-Step Guide To Success.